Understanding Parents' Perceptions and Practices Toward Children's Security and Privacy in Virtual Reality: Discussion

 \paragraphb{Parents' knowledge gap in VR led to their overgeneralization of S\&P rules for children in diverse contexts.} While prior work on children in social VR has collectively pointed out that parents have some S\&P concerns for children in VR~\cite{maloney2020complicated, deldari2023investigation, maloney2020virtual}, they did not specify parents' reasons behind the (lacked) concerns and risk mitigation strategies.
 Interestingly, one 2018 study on VR users' and developers' perceptions of S\&P in VR shows some similar findings, including prioritizing health concerns over privacy and security~\cite{adams2018ethics}.
 This shows consumers' general S\&P perceptions may not have evolved drastically over the course of the past five years, urging a need to investigate more effective S\&P education, features, and policies regarding VR.
 Our work builds on this stream of work by first revealing parents' knowledge gap in VR and how it raised S\&P concerns for children, including blurring S\&P rules across a broad range of contexts.

 Prior work has pointed out that parents' incomplete understanding of technology compared to children might impede parents' ability to engage in children's technology use~\cite{cranor2014parents, wisniewski2014adolescent}.
-As a result, parents might underestimate the amount and type of technology use and online interaction by their children, hence putting them at risk~\cite{ghosh2018safety, blackwell2016managing, wisniewski2017parents}.
-Similarly, while bystanders in social VR have witnessed great risks for underage users~\cite{deldari2023investigation}, we noticed that parents in our study, especially those with fewer VR experiences, claimed that their perceived S\&P risks would not apply to their own children at the current stage (Section~\ref{sec:non_sp}).
+As a result, parents might underestimate the amount and type of technology use and online interactions that their children engage in, hence putting them at risk~\cite{ghosh2018safety, blackwell2016managing, wisniewski2017parents}.
+Similarly, while bystanders in social VR have witnessed great risks for underage users~\cite{deldari2023investigation}, we noticed that parents in our study, especially those with less VR experience, claimed that their perceived S\&P risks would not apply to their own children at the current stage (Section~\ref{sec:non_sp}).
 Therefore, it is worth suspecting whether the parents had underestimated children's VR activity and S\&P risks.
-Considering our focus on parents' S\&P implications in VR, we did not interview the children of our participants.
-This observation should be further studied by involving child participants in future work.
+Admittedly, parents' perception of VR's immaturity may be correct in some aspects, especially regarding the immature hardware adversaries~\cite{garrido2023sok}.
+Most parents without much S\&P experience overlooked or disregarded server adversaries that inferred sensitive data~\cite{garrido2023sok}.
+In other words, while parents may be correct that immersive data collection had not yet been quite extensive, data inference might have been largely underestimated, according to the established threat model~\cite{garrido2023sok}.

-\paragraphb{Parents' overgeneralization of S\&P rules in all digital devices defer addressing concerns to the future.} An important finding of our work is that parents overgeneralize their S\&P rules across diverse contexts, including sharing the same set of rules for all forms of digital communications (Section~\ref{sec:active_strageties}).
+\paragraphb{Parents' overgeneralization of S\&P rules in all digital devices defer addressing concerns to the future.} An important finding of our work is that parents overgeneralize their S\&P rules across diverse contexts, including sharing the same set of rules for all forms of digital communication (Section~\ref{sec:active_strageties}).
 Despite the fact that parents understand the potential of extensive biometric data being collected in VR compared to other technologies~\cite{sykownik2022something, maloney2020anonymity}, most of them still discard the differences in practice, especially those who seldom or never use internet-enabled VR applications.
 We believe this phenomenon may be attributed to parents' lack of experience in using VR and their knowledge gap in the nuances between VR and other technologies.
 We will propose relevant recommendations for parents and educators later in this section.